PJ Pereira: Advertising

-In 1996, Pereira interrupted his Ph.D. studies and joined DM9 a São Paolo-based advertising agency.
+In 1996, Pereira interrupted his Ph.D. studies and joined DM9 a São Paulo-based advertising agency.
 In 1998, he did his first campaign for the São Paulo creative week.
 The campaign won a gold at the Cannes Lions that year.

 Pereira started his career in Brazil, founding AgenciaClick.
 He later moved to the US, working at AKQA before co-founding Pereira & O'Dell.
 Upon moving to San Francisco, he encountered significant challenges in the advertising industry due to cultural differences and initial resistance from colleagues.
 Pereira recalls, "My first six months in this country were the worst six months in my entire career.
 I felt like a fraud."
 He also noted, "I realized I wasn't just a crazy guy — I was a crazy guy from Brazil."

 In 2005, Pereira was named to head the Cyber Lions' jury.

 In 2013, Pereira received the Daytime Entertainment Emmy Award for Innovation, for his web series The Beauty Inside.

-Pereire serves as a board member of the Ad Council and the Advertising Club of New York.
+Pereira serves as a board member of the Ad Council and the Advertising Club of New York.

-Pereira served as the jury president for the Entertainment Lions at the 2017 Cannes Lions Festival, held from June 21-22 that year.
+Pereira served as the jury president for the Entertainment Lions at the 2017 Cannes Lions Festival, held from June 21–22 that year.

 In a 2023 interview with DesignRush, PJ Pereira said he believes that AI can significantly enhance the creative process by enabling rapid experimentation and iteration, allowing for more innovative and unexpected outcomes.
 However, he emphasized the need for thoughtful discussions about the ethical implications and societal impact of AI development.